 At ReVive our clients have the added bonus of gaining both vocational and personal skills.
 They continue to receive help and support with their personal development.
 Project Manager Alpheous Little says:

 "Our aim is to provide a clear path into work for our service users and help them to achieve sustained independence."

-Although initial contracts have been on St Mungo's properties, ReVive is moving towards negotiating for external contracts with partner housing associations, and has been guaranteed sub-contracting work in the private sector including by St Mungo's main contractor, Quinn London.
+ReVive is moving towards negotiating for external contracts with partner housing associations, and has been guaranteed sub-contracting work in the private sector including by St Mungo's Broadway main contractor, Quinn London.
 Quinn London has also recruited a number of our clients to work for them.
-Clients have also been taken on by two other St Mungo's contractors, Lakehouse and R & B Decorators.
+Clients have also been taken on by two other St Mungo's Broadway contractors, Lakehouse and R & B Decorators.

-For its innovative approach to helping homeless people back into work and training, ReVive has been awarded in the 2010 SPARKS Challenge Award.
+For its innovative approach to helping homeless people back into work and training, ReVive was awarded the 2010 SPARKS Challenge Award.
 Read the press announcement here.